 What is growth capital?

-Growth capital, sometimes called growth equity, is a form of financing which gives late-stage companies the capital they need to grow their business.
-The funding could be used to:
+Growth capital, sometimes called growth equity, is a form of financing which gives late-stage companies the funding they need to grow their business.
+Growth capital could be used to:

 - grow customer acquisition